 - essential oils (if you would like)

-The baking soda is great to help with any smells from the pillows and helps boost the laundry detergents power.
+The baking soda is great to help with any smells from the pillows and helps boost the laundry detergent power.

 Let the machine mix for a minute or two to get the soap and baking soda mixed well in the water.
-Then, add the pillows to the machine.
-It is best to wash two at a time so they can balance out the load.
 It may take a minute or two for them to absorb the water and sink down.

-I set my machine to extra rinse because those pillows really need it!
+You may want to set the washing machine to extra rinse because those pillows really need it!

 Tired of laundry stains?